Readyforthedraft.com

 02/13/26 – Cashius Howell, Edge, Texas A&M

 The Buccaneers missed out on the playoffs for the first time with Baker Mayfield under center after posting an 8-9 record.
 In fact, the 2025 season marked the end of a four-year stretch at the top of the NFC South.
 Mayfield had his worst statistical season in Tampa with the lowest completion percentage (63.2%) and fewest passing yards (3,693) and TD (26).
 However, Mayfield’s drop in production was largely due to the injury bug, where Mike Evans, Chris Godwin and Bucky Irving all missed time.
 While the defense was fifth against the run, their pass defense was among the worst in the league.
 The defense struggled mightily down the stretch as Tampa won just two games since their bye during Week 9.
 According to Pro Football Focus, Jamel Dean had the lowest passer rating (41.3) among cornerbacks with at least 35 targets this past season.
 Dean is now in Pittsburgh, meaning Benjamin Morrison is likely to play a larger role in 2026 opposite Zyon McCollum, but I wouldn’t rule out Tampa taking a run at Colton Hood with this pick.
 35-year-old Lavonte David hit the 100-tackle threshold for the 12th time in his 14 seasons with the Bucs, but he became a liability in coverage.
 David has signed three consecutive one-year deals, but at some point, you have to expect him to move on.
 Alex Anzalone was signed to either replace David or as an upgrade over SirVocea Dennis, but you have to expect Sonny Styles would fit the bill if he were to somehow fall.
 Then there’s the pass rush as Tampa has been looking for someone to team with Yaya Diaby who led the team last season with 7.0 sacks.
 Haason Reddick was supposed to be the answer after he was brought in on a one-year deal as a chance at redemption after recording just one sack in 2024 with the Jets after four straight seasons with double-digit sacks.
 However, Reddick was largely a disappointment after managing just 2.5 sacks this past season and is now a UFA.
 Al-Quadin Muhammad was brought in after a double-digit sack season in Detroit.
-Tampa could look to continue to shore up its front seven with Cashius Howell, Ahkeem Mesidor or Keldric Faulk.
-Watch out for Faulk here because he has the versatility to line up at OLB in Tampa’s 3-4 scheme, or he could even replace Logan Hall at DE as needed.
+Tampa could look to continue to shore up its front seven with Akheem Mesidor or Keldric Faulk.
 Evans had his streak of 1,000-yard seasons snapped at 11 after only playing in eight games due to injury.
 He’s now in San Francisco.
 Emeka Egbuka emerged as a playmaker and the No. 1 option for Mayfield and will team with Godwin, but Tampa has to bank on the continued growth of Tez Johnson and Jalen McMillan and if Tampa is looking to replace Evans’ production, there’s a chance Tampa could use back-to-back picks on a WR if Jordyn Tyson or Makai Lemon would somehow fall.
-TE Cade Otton, the team’s 4th leading receiver last season, was brought back, but the chance to secure Kenyon Sadiq if he were to fall may be too much to pass on because he can be such a valuable weapon lining up all over the field to present mismatches wherever he’s positioned.
-Sadiq doesn’t have the size of your prototypical TE, but he’s the most complete TE in the draft, showing the ability to be an effective blocker both in the run game and on the perimeter setting up the wideouts and can also stretch defenses vertically up the seam and can contort his body to make the difficult catch look effortless.
-However, it was his performance at the Combine that locked him in as a top-25 pick.
-Sadiq ran a blistering 4.39 40, posted an eye-popping 43.5-inch vertical leap and leaped 11 feet, 1 inch in the broad jump.
-Talk about explosive at any position, let alone at TE.
+TE Cade Otton, the team’s 4thleading receiver last season, was brought back, but the chance to secure Kenyon Sadiq if he were to fall may be too much to pass up if he were to fall to No. 15.
+But we all know that GM Jason Licht will often employ a best-player-available mentality in Round 1.
+I think this is where he looks long term for his OL.
+Olaivavega Ioane would likely overtake Ben Bredeson at LG next to Tristan Wirfs but could also line up on the right side should Cody Mauch struggle to return from a knee injury.
+Ioane is known for his impressive strength, balance and power in his hands.
+He can have trouble with the twitchy interior defenders, but once Ioane gets his hands on you, expect him to deliver a strong punch and get under your pad level and when he keeps the feet moving, he’s driving you across the line of scrimmage.
+Ioane is also impressive as a pass protector having only given up four pressures and zero sacks in his last two seasons at Penn State.

 02/25/26 – Peter Woods, DT, Clemson